solana-labs/solana/README.md

 some process for transferring tokens to them, and ensuring that no more than the expected amount are sent.
 The command-line tool here automates that process.

-## Distribute tokens
+## Calculate what tokens should be sent

-List the differences between a list of expected payments and the record of what payments have already been made.
+List the differences between a list of expected distributions and the record of what transactions have already been sent.

 ```bash
 solana-tokens distribute --dollars-per-sol <NUMBER> --dryrun <ALLOCATIONS_CSV> <TRANSACTIONS_CSV>